evendoom/wogenerator/readme.md

 4 - Whenever user is on a sublink, there should be sopmething on the nav bar saying which WO are they on (i.e. upload, DPP, etc.)

 5 - Should login details be required on uploads and downloads?
 Perhaps it's best to default the value to 'not required', instead of making the HTML field required.

+6 - There should be validation preventing user from submitting the same link twice.